-On Sunday, April 28, 2019, the Toronto Mozart Players, led by conductor David Bowser, welcome some talented guests.
+On Sunday, March 29, 2020, the Toronto Mozart Players, led by conductor David Bowser, welcome some talented guests at our “Leopold & Wolfgang” concert.
 Tickets and information here.

 Mozart’s Requiem was an anonymous commission from the enigmatic Count Franz von Walsegg who wanted to pretend that he had written it himself for the funeral of his wife.